mindmatters/viewr/README.md

 - circular dependency detection (refactor dependency resolution anyway)
 - is one namespace for views and functions a wise decision?
 - check whether database_adapter is Postgres-specific
+- remove dependency on Sequel by using ActiveRecord.

 ## Contributing